Naalu/ds-senior-capstone-projects-website/reports/Report_8.md

 ## 1. Activity Summary

 **Rylan:**
-- co-created first draft of slide set for presentation
+- Reviewed project documentation for consistency
-- refined presentation
+- Provided feedback on website layout and usability
 - **GitHub Summary:** 0 commits

 **Chris:**
-- created outline and final slide set for presentation
+- Researched potential improvements for website
-- refined presentation
+- Drafted a plan for upcoming development tasks
 - **GitHub Summary:**  commits

 **Jack:**
-- co-created first draft of slide set for presentation
+- Reviewed and tested website features for bugs
-- refined presentation
+- Provided feedback on the search page implementation
 - **GitHub Summary:** 4 commits

 **Ethan:**
 - Working on the search page for the website
--
+- Debugged issues with search functionality
 - **GitHub Summary:** 0 commits
 ---